gxndwana-bankai/settlement-demo/README.md

 ![Data Flow](resources/flow.png)

-The key takeaway from this data flow is the creation of a universal settlement layer.
 The final `Groth16` proof is a self-contained, portable certificate of execution that can be verified on any chain with a standard verifier contract.
-No chain-specific infrastructure needs to be deployed or maintained in a synced state.
+No chain-specific infrastructure needs to be deployed, maintained and kept in sync using onchain TXs.
 This is the core advantage enabled by the stateless light client design: it makes trustless cross-chain state verification simple, cheap, and universally accessible.

 ## Project Components